-There is actually parking in front of the building but to be honest, it can be very difficult to get a spot there as the park is very popular tourist destination.
-There is parking on the other side of the building with a short two or three minute walk from there to the pavilion.
+There is actually parking in front of the building but to be honest, it can be very difficult to get a spot there as the park is a very popular tourist destination.
+There is parking on the other side of the building with a short two or three-minute walk from there to the pavilion.
 Parking is around $20 for the day.

 Getting into the venue is convenient for mobility challenged guests.
 The sidewalk is ramped although a little uneven from the parking lot.
 Once past that area though, the walkway is smooth into the front door and throughout the venue.

-The views from the building and surrounding lawn is quite nice.
-Summer and early fall of course is the most scenic.
+The views from the building and the surrounding lawn are quite nice (check out my review of The Vancouver Lawn Tennis Club).
+Summer and early fall of course are the most scenic.
 For those of you thinking of having your wedding ceremony outside, there is a beautiful area adjacent to the venue where the exchange of vows is often performed.

 When you enter the venue, you walk into the outer room.
 This is where the bar is located and where most often, the cocktail hour is held.
 Often appetizers are served here and guests mingle before entering into the main room.
 One very important point to note is that, most often, your entertainment is set up in the main room and they close the doors to that area while the reception for your guests is taking place.
 If you wish to have entertainment, music, etc., you should be aware that you will have to make arrangements for your band or DJ to set up in the outer room or else you will not be able to hear them from the main room where they normally set up.
 The only other alternative is to leave the doors open to the main room and that is frowned upon as the staff will be setting up for dinner in the main room.
 You could also have the house play music.